JetBrains/kotlin/kotlin-native/HACKING.md

 The following compiler phases control different parts of LLVM pipeline:
 1. `LinkBitcodeDependencies`.
 Linkage of produced bitcode with runtime and some other dependencies.
-2. `BitcodeOptimization`.
-Running LLVM optimization pipeline.
+2. Running different parts of LLVM optimization pipeline:
+   1. `MandatoryBitcodeLLVMPostprocessingPhase`: important postprocessing.
+Disabling can break generated code.
+   2. `ModuleBitcodeOptimization`: Basic optimization pipeline.
+Something close to clang -O3
+   3. `LTOBitcodeOptimization`: LTO pipeline.
+Slower, but better optimizations, assuming whole program knowlage.
 3. `ObjectFiles`.
 Compilation of bitcode with Clang.

-For example, pass `-Xdisable-phases=BitcodeOptimization` to skip optimization pipeline.
+For example, pass `-Xdisable-phases=LTOBitcodeOptimization` to skip this part of optimization pipeline for faster compilation with slower code.
 Note that disabling `LinkBitcodeDependencies` or `ObjectFiles` will break compilation pipeline.

 Compiler takes options for Clang from [konan.properties](konan/konan.properties) file